 A burning sensation in the stomach can make you feel all sorts of miserable and we understand that.
 It can make looking at your favorite food a gut-wrenching affair.
 Well, quite literally.
-There are certain foods that you can add to your diet to make that stomach burning sensation a thing of the past.
+There are certain healthy foods that you can add to your daily diet to make that stomach burning sensation a thing of the past.
 In this article, we take a look at stomach burning home remedies in detail and hopefully help you alleviate those tummy ailments, to a certain extent.

 Stomach Burning: Why does it happen?